wendyverdonk93/docs/content/api/accounts/payouts.md

 **description** | string

-A description for the transaction.
-The description is displayed in the affiliated account. **Optional**.
+A description of the transaction, which is displayed in the affiliated account. **Optional**.

 **var1** | string